Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 === Spending Quintessence
 With the weight of Paradox growing stronger as they pull on threads of reality, and side-effects of a spell gone awry any use of magick can take a toll on a mage, but sometimes you may chose to exert yourself further, expending some of your reserve of Quintessence to make your workings blaze with truth and power of creation.
-You can do so with #sfx[Avatar Reserve] SFX that every mage benefits from.
+You can do so with _*Avatar Reserve*_ SFX that every mage benefits from.

+#sfx(
+  "Avatar Reserve",
-#sfx[Avatar Reserve:] Gain a #pp, then take #trait[Drained #d6] at the end of the current beat.
-You can never recover #trait[Drained] stress except via SFX.
+  [Gain a #pp, then take #trait[Drained #d6] at the end of the current beat.
+You can never recover #trait[Drained] stress except via SFX.], )

 === Recovering Quintessence
-There are other, more specialised ways of regaining Quintessence, but every mage benefits from #sfx[Channel Quintessence] SFX.
+There are other, more specialised ways of regaining Quintessence, but every mage benefits from _*Channel Quintessence*_ SFX.

+#sfx(
+  "Channel Quintessence",
-#sfx[Channel Quintessence:] In a scene with a free source of quintessence, channel it to step down your #trait[Drained], then shut down this SFX.
-Activate an opportunity to recover.
+  [In a scene with a free source of quintessence, channel it to step down your #trait[Drained], then shut down this SFX.
+Activate an opportunity to recover.], )

 === Character Creation: Magick